madhavmehndiratta/blog/_posts/2020-07-17-insecure-source-code-management.md

 <img src="/assets/img/uploads/source-code-disclosure/directory-listing.png">
 </center>

-Another way is bruteforcing the directories using opensource tools such as dirb or dirsearch.
+Another way is brute forcing the directories using open source tools such as dirb or dirsearch.
 They both look for .git 		folder.
 If automated tools are not allowed, simply go to web-app/.git (e.g. https://example.com/.git) on a browser.
 If you get a 404 error, then .git/ doesn’t exist on the application.
 But in some cases if you get a 403 Forbidden error, then it does! but not directly accessible if directory listing is disabled on the server.

 ## Extracting the Files Manually